Ankith-kumaran/Environmental-Hydrology-for-Data-Science-Project/README.md

  ## Dataset used

  The following dataset, attached in the same repository titled 'forestfires.csv' is a dataset obtained from [here](https://www.kaggle.com/sumitm004/forest-fire-area).
-The dataset is obtained from the forest Fire Weather Index(FWI) which is standard measure for forest fire intensity, based off of Canada.
+The dataset is obtained from the forest Fire Weather Index(FWI) which is the standard measure for forest fire intensity, based off of Canada.

  The following dataset consists of six components, which are as follows:
+  1. X - x-axis spatial coordinate within the Montesinho park map: 1 to 9
+   2. Y - y-axis spatial coordinate within the Montesinho park map: 2 to 9
+   3. month - month of the year: "jan" to "dec"
+   4. day - day of the week: "mon" to "sun"
- - Fine Fuel Moisture Code (FFMC) : ranges from 18.7 to 96.20
+   5. FFMC - FFMC index from the FWI system: 18.7 to 96.20
- - Duff Moisture Code (DMC): ranges from 1.1 to 291.3
+   6. DMC - DMC index from the FWI system: 1.1 to 291.3
- - Drought Code (DC): ranges from 7.9 to 860.6
+   7. DC - DC index from the FWI system: 7.9 to 860.6
- - Initial Spread Index(ISI):ranges from 0.0 to 56.10
+   8. ISI - ISI index from the FWI system: 0.0 to 56.10
- - temp - temperature in Celsius degrees: ranges from 2.2 to 33.30
+   9. temp - temperature in Celsius degrees: 2.2 to 33.30
- -  RH - relative humidity in %: ranges from 15.0 to 100
+   10. RH - relative humidity in %: 15.0 to 100
+   11. wind - wind speed in km/h: 0.40 to 9.40
+   12. rain - outside rain in mm/m2 : 0.0 to 6.4
+   13. area - the burned area of the forest (in ha): 0.00 to 1090.84